Node proxy rotation

 console.log(res.status);

-For hard rotation, create the dispatcher for that task and close it when the task ends.
+For hard rotation, create the dispatcher for one task and close it when the task ends.
 Connection pooling is useful until it hides rotation.

 Axios must not fight your agent

-When using custom HTTP or SOCKS agents with axios, disable axios built-in proxy parsing.
-Otherwise two proxy systems may try to own the same request.
+When you hand axios a custom HTTP or SOCKS agent, disable its built-in proxy parsing with proxy: false, otherwise two proxy systems may try to own the same request.
+SOCKS5 proxy authentication is defined in RFC 1928.

 import axios from 'axios';